 Flaxseed is a useful food ingredient.
 It gives food a fuller taste and it makes food look more aesthetically pleasing (like chia seeds).
 Most foods have a shelf life, but does flaxseed expire, too?

-The answer is: flaxseed can expire.
+Flaxseed can expire.
 Flax seeds have a long shelf life, but at some point, they will go bad.
 The shelf life is mostly impacted by how heavily processed the product is.

 The flaxseed expires because of polyunsaturated fats content.
 Unsaturated fats degrade rather quickly (compared to other fats) because of a process called oxidation.
 Oxidation is a process when the oxygen breaks down fatty acids, turning them rancid.
 Because the fatty acids found in flaxseed turn rancid, the flaxseed goes bad as well.

 To make sure you get the most out of your bag of flax, follow the instructions on the label and the advice in this article.
 This way, you will get the most out of your food.